 - Allows for prep of fresh ingredients in isolation from the main sink to help prevent cross-contamination.

 When shopping for a new kitchen sink, how it will be used will have an impact on the materials you will be able to choose from.
 If your family accumulates a lot of dishes, you'll need a deeper basin.
 If you maintain a busy lifestyle, you may not have time to take care of a special surface.
 In general, a kitchen sink should always be durable and able to withstand deep cleaning.
 However, it is also important to pick a sink made of a material that complements the rest of your kitchen style and fixtures.
+We'll talk more below about the different sink materials available.

-- The most popular kitchen sink material, stainless is available in a wide variety of styles, including drop-in, farmhouse and undermount.
+- The most popular kitchen sink material, stainless steel is available in a wide variety of styles, including drop-in, farmhouse and undermount.

 - It provides an excellent balance of cost, durability and ease of cleaning.